Tinkerforge/doc/en/source/Kits/HardwareHacking/PowerOutletControl_Android.rst

     }

 If the orientation is changed Android basically restarts the app for the new orientation.
-This makes our app loss the connection.
+This makes our app lose the connection.
 Therefore, the state of the connection is stored when ``onSaveInstanceState()`` is called:

 .. code-block:: java